 Buddleja lindleyana ‘Floral Fanfare’ is completely different to the species and maybe the world’s first double flowered Buddleja.
 The purple–violet flowers are like B. lindleyana, but 95% are layers of silky double petals and strikingly beautiful It can be grown as a shrub, although it is best trained on a short 1m stem to show off the pendulous flowers in a container or on a Patio.

-Prune late spring down to 25cm some protection the first winter if below – 8 may necessary
+Prune late spring down to 25cm but some protection in the first winter if the temperature falls below – 8°C may be necessary

 The flowers are unscented and completely sterile, so no unwanted seedlings.
 The plant directs its energy into a long-lasting floral display from July until the end of September.

 Regular removal of old flowers will extend the flowering period.

 Over the past 20 years I have used Buddleja lindleyana several times as part of a breeding programme .